TomBruns/HFSchedulerService/README.md

 ---
 ## Scheduled Job Administration (WebAPI)

-s The scheduled jobs can be fully administered (add, remove, list) using a webAPI that includes a Swagger Website.
+The scheduled jobs can be fully administered (add, remove, list) using a webAPI that includes a Swagger Website.

 ![Swagger](./images/swagger.jpg?raw=true)